If your doctor hasn't already explained, ask him:

 - How will you know it’s working?

-- Use the same pharmacy for all prescriptions.
-Even try to see the same pharmacist if you can.
-Both of these actions help ensure you don’t take two or more medicines that can have dangerous interactions.
+Use the same pharmacy for all prescriptions.
+Try to see the same pharmacist if you can.
+They may help make sure you don’t take two or more medicines that can have dangerous interactions.

 At Home: Take Meds, Exercise, and Repeat

-- Take your medicines exactly as prescribed .
+Take your medicines exactly as prescribed .
 You’re more likely to remember them if you take them at the same time every day.
 Your doctor may tell you a specific time, or you may be able to choose.
-A wristwatch or cell phone alarm can remind you when it’s time to take a pill, or you can ask a family member to help.
+A wristwatch or cell phone alarm can remind you when it’s time to take a pill, or you can ask a family member to help you remember.

-- Stick with healthy habits.
-Taking medicine to lower cholesterol or triglycerides isn’t a license to eat doughnuts and lie on the couch.
+Stick with healthy habits.
+Even if you're taking medicine, you still need to move more and eat right.
 Meds are most effective when you combine their efforts with a healthy lifestyle.
-So set reachable goals and keep increasing them.
-Feeling successful is one of the best incentives to commit to a healthy eating plan and exercise routine.
+So set reachable goals, and keep challenging yourself.
+Feeling successful is one of the best ways to stick to a healthy eating plan and exercise routine.

-- Track your progress.
+Track your progress.
 Keep track of your commitment to take meds and continue other healthy habits to stay motivated.
-Check out Heart360, the American Heart Association’s cardiovascular wellness center.
-It lets you track and even share your results online with your doctor.